 - Three early childhood centers serving Pre-K students and a significant number of diverse learners enrolled in primary grades (Blair, Beard, Rudolph)

 - Four high schools serving 100 percent diverse learners (Northside Learning, Southside, Graham, and Vaughn).

-In FY2020, specialty schools will receive $6.4 million in funding for core instruction, which represents 18.2 percent of their total budget of $35 million.
+In FY2021, specialty schools will receive $7.7 million in funding for core instruction, which comes through both discretionary dollars and centrally funded positions, in addition to $1.9 million for Supplemental Aid and Title I allocations.
 The remainder of specialty schools’ budgets is for Pre-K and diverse learner programming specific to each school.
 This funding is provided by the Department of Early Childhood Education and the Office of Diverse Learner Support Services.
 To account for the specific needs of the diverse learners they serve, the costs of these schools are significantly higher than traditional schools when compared on a per-pupil basis.

 District Options Schools